 Rhein II, a digitally altered photograph by Andreas Gursky was just sold for $4.3 Million, making it the most expensive photograph ever sold.

-I just read an interesting article in the BBC News about Andreas Gursky’s photo of the Rhein river selling for a record-breaking amount of $4.3 million dollars.
+I just read an interesting article in the BBC News about Andreas Gursky’s photo of the Rhein River selling for a record-breaking amount of $4.3 million.
 Gursky is known for his large-format architecture and landscape color photographs.
 His artwork reaches some of the highest prices in the art market among the living and dead photographers.

 About The Photo

 Rhein II is the second and largest photo in a series of photos of the Lower Rhine.
 The river is one of the major rivers in Europe that runs through Germany and the Netherlands.
 He took the photo in Düsseldorf, Germany.
 According to the Guardian, Gursky digitally removed all the intrusive items such as dog walkers, cyclists, and a factory building – until the image was bleak enough to satisfy him.
 In an interview, Gursky said, “…for me, it is an allegorical picture about the meaning of life and how things are.”